 It is Chabad custom to refrain from eating or drinking anything - even minute amounts - outside the Sukkah.
-The Rebbe Rashab would even take medicine only in the Sukkah the prohibitions of trapping or killing insects.
+The Rebbe Rashab would even take medicine only in the Sukkah.

+When eating in the Sukkah on Yom-Tov or Shabbos, one should be mindful about the prohibitions of trapping or killing insects.
 [Although it is forbidden to trap an insect, one is not required to inspect a container before closing it to ensure that there are no insects inside.]